-1991 Congress In directed the Department to establish a comprehensive drug testing program for transport industry personnel in safety-sensitive By statute the program's positions. provisions must be consistent with procedures testing and standards established by the Department of Health and Human Services (HHS) for Federal employee testing.
+1991 Congress directed In the Department to establish a comprehensive drug testing program for transport industry personnel in safety-sensitive positions.
+By statute the program's provisions must be consistent with testing procedures and standards established by the Department of Health and Human Services (HHS) for Federal employee testing.